Quantifying Label-Induced Bias in Large Language Model Self- and Cross-Evaluations: Results

-The results are presented in percentage terms for both evaluation formats: (1) overall preference votes and (2) point-based ratings converted to percentages.
-This unified scale allows direct comparison of label effects across evaluation methods.
+The results are presented in percentage terms for both evaluation formats: (1) overall preference votes and (2) point-based ratings converted to percentages, enabling direct comparison of label effects across evaluation methods.

-In the no-label condition, all three models displayed mild self-preference in overall preference scores, with ChatGPT selecting its own outputs 50\% of the time, Gemini 45.3\%, and Claude 46.7\% as shown in Fig.1.
-Cross-model scoring showed in Fig. 2 has a consistent undervaluation of Gemini, which received between 7\% and 12\% from other evaluators.
-Converted quality ratings revealed the same trend, with Gemini’s informativeness averaging 62–78\%, lower than that of ChatGPT and Claude.
+In the no-label condition, all three models displayed mild self-preference in overall preference scores, with ChatGPT selecting its own outputs 50\% of the time, Gemini 45.3\%, and Claude 46.7\% (Fig. 1).
+Cross-model scoring revealed consistent undervaluation of Gemini, which received between 7\% and 12\% from other evaluators.
+Converted quality ratings (Fig. 2) showed the same trend, with Gemini's informativeness averaging 62–78\%, lower than ChatGPT and Claude.
 Claude consistently achieved the highest coherence ratings (86–89\%) across evaluators, while conciseness remained stable for all models (81–86\%).

 Label visibility amplified bias patterns in the true-label condition (Figs. 3–4).
-Claude's self-score increased to 60\%, receiving the highest preference from all evaluators (54–60\%), while Gemini’s scores collapsed to 0\% from Claude, 1.34\% from ChatGPT, and 11.32\% from itself.
-Converted ratings again reflected this Gemini label penalty as shown in Fig. 4, with informativeness in the low 60\% range compared to Claude’s 79–88\%.
-ChatGPT’s self-preference was moderate at 44.66\%, but it sharply penalized Gemini under true labels.
+Claude's self-score increased to 60\%, receiving the highest preference from all evaluators (54–60\%), while Gemini's scores collapsed to 0\% from Claude, 1.34\% from ChatGPT, and 11.32\% from itself.
+Converted ratings reflected this Gemini label penalty, with informativeness in the low 60\% range compared to Claude's 79–88\%.
+ChatGPT's self-preference was moderate at 44.66\%, but it sharply penalized Gemini under true labels.

 The false-label conditions revealed the strongest label-induced shifts.
-In Scenario 1 (ChatGPT-as-Gemini, Gemini-as-Claude, Claude-as-ChatGPT), evaluators consistently favored outputs they believed to be their own as shown in Fig. 5, regardless of true authorship.
-Gemini’s preference for Claude-as-Gemini rose from 11.32\% (true label) to 51.35\%, and Claude’s preference for Claude-as-ChatGPT reached 54.15\%.
-Converted ratings mirrored these boosts, particularly in informativeness, which increased by 8–10 percentage points when an output carried a false "own" label.
+In Scenario 1 (ChatGPT-as-Gemini, Gemini-as-Claude, Claude-as-ChatGPT), evaluators consistently favored outputs they believed to be their own, regardless of true authorship (Figs. 5–6).
+Gemini's preference for content labeled as Claude rose from 11.32\% to 51.35\%, and Claude's preference for content labeled as ChatGPT reached 54.15\%.
+Informativeness increased by 8–10 percentage points when outputs carried a false "own" label.
 In Scenario 2 (ChatGPT-as-Claude, Gemini-as-ChatGPT, Claude-as-Gemini), the "Claude" label produced the highest single score, with Gemini awarding 60.7\% to ChatGPT-as-Claude (Figs. 7–8).
 The "Gemini" label again depressed scores, with Claude-as-Gemini dropping from 60\% under true labels to 18.48\%.
 "Claude"-labeled outputs achieved top coherence (\~88–89\%), while "Gemini"-labeled outputs received the lowest ratings (\~77–82\%).